sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 </response>
 ```

-This API allows you to make regular or not interested transactions.
-You can submit multiple transactions in an API call time by passing the details of each transaction in a separate `transaction` tag.
-If a new customer identifier is passed, the customer will be registered automatically.
+This API lets you make regular or not-interested transactions.
+To submit multiple transactions in a request, pass each transaction details in a `transaction` payload.
+If you pass a new customer identifier along with transaction details, the customer will be registered in the org automatically.

 * **Regular Transactions**: To make regular transactions, set `type` as `regular` and pass the customer’s unique identifier of the customer in the respective tag.
 * **Non-Interested Transactions**: To make not-interested transactions, set `type` as `not_interested` and customer identifiers are not required for not-interested transactions.